Oil Disaster Recovery Program

 and Texas to provide a region-wide tool that

 connects fisheries to markets.
-Via MarketMaker, the Gulf of Mexico seafood industry has
+Via MarketMaker, the Gulf coast seafood industry has

 greater access to businesses such as grocers, restaurants and hotels where they can sell